 Two sysctl knobs are available since Linux 7.0:

 /proc/sys/net/vsock/child_ns_mode: the parent namespace uses this to set the mode that new child namespaces will inherit.
-Acceptsglobalorlocal./proc/sys/net/vsock/ns_mode: read-only, shows the mode of the current namespace.
+Acceptsglobalorlocal.
+This sysctl is write-once: after the first write, it becomes immutable./proc/sys/net/vsock/ns_mode: read-only, shows the mode of the current namespace.
 The mode is immutable after namespace creation.

 This design ensures backward compatibility: the default is global, matching